 Orico’s 2.5-inch hard drive enclosure might not be bristling with features, but it is dirt cheap and is impressively easy to install new drives in.
 With a tool-less slide mechanism for access, a built-in anti-shock pad, and a brushed aluminum casing, it looks reasonably good and offers a modicum of protection for your drive.

-It is limited to 2.5-inch hard drives and SSDs only, so your old 3.5-inch HDD won’t fit, but for sleeker, modern drives, it’s an incredibly affordable way to give your older drive a new lease of life as an external storage device.
+Theis limited to 2.5-inch hard drives and solid-state drives, so your old 3.5-inch HDD won’t fit, but for sleeker, modern drives, it’s an incredibly affordable way to give your older drive a new lease of life as an external storage device.

 A 3.5-inch drive needs more than a 2.5-inch drive.
 It needs more power and more space, which in turn can lead to more heat buildup.
 That’s what makes the Inateck enclosure perfect for our needs.
 It accommodates drives up to 10TB in the 3.5-inches size, and its external power cable means that it can power them, too.
 To prevent overheating, one side is entirely mesh-covered, helping to circulate cooling air across the drive, but without the added noise or point of failure of an active fan.

 Theonly supports USB 3.0, so it isn’t the fastest enclosure around.
 But it should be quick enough for most needs.

 If you are worried about the life of your hard drive inside its new home, then an active cooling fan can make sure that it stays at safe operating temperatures at all times.
 Hard drives don’t typically overheat unless given very little breathing room, but an active cooling fan can guarantee that does not happen, and this compact 80mm version is ideal for saving on space.

 The Rosewill RX-358 is the best option for a hard drive enclosure with a built-in fan.
 It supports 3.5-inch drives up to 6TB in capacity and has outputs to both USB 3.0 and eSATA (although that’s a rather dead standard) with UASP support for faster data transfer.